-Moxibustion consists of burning a herb, Ai Ye, or wormwood, on or near the site of an acupuncture point.
+Moxibustion consists of burning a herb, jiu, or mugwort, on or near the site of an acupuncture point.
 Most commonly, it is burned on the handle of an inserted needle.
 This ancient practice is older than acupuncture, most likely originating in present-day Mongolia and Siberia.

-This technique is so integral to Chinese medicine that the character for the practice of acupuncture in Chinese contains the character radicals for both needle and wormwood.
+This technique is so integral to Chinese medicine that the character for the practice of acupuncture in Chinese contains the character radicals for both needle and mugwort.

 This technique employs glass cups which are heated briefly to create a partial vacuum, and then quickly placed over the area to be treated.
 This slightly pulls the flesh up into the cup, which draws stagnant circulation, in the form of redness, to the surface, where it is more easily dispersed.